zd6/ctf_public/memory_doc.md

 ### Global Memory
 >def _update_global_memory(self, env)

 This method returns a 20x20 matrix (map_size x map_size).
-It returns the vision of the team.
+It returns the vision/map of the env explored by the team.
 It aids agents communicate within the team and explore the env.
 It implements update_memory method for all individual agents and creates the combined vision/map for a team.
 The default parameters are explained below.